flybywiresim/docs/docs/beginner-guide/descent.md

 **Situation:**

-- Aircraft is in `CRUISE` state and phase as per previous chapters
+- Aircraft is in `CRUISE` state and phase as per previous chapters.
-- Descent and approach planning is done
+- Descent and approach planning is done.
-- First descent point (altitude at certain waypoint) is identified
+- First descent point (altitude at certain waypoint) is identified.
-- Distance to descent point is calculated, which is called TOD (top of descent)
+- Distance to descent point is calculated, which is called TOD (top of descent).

 A few minutes before we reach our calculated descent point (TOD) we request clearance for descent from ATC if not already given a descent instruction before.